ibm-cloud-docs/account/acct-getstart-tutorial.md

 4. Add the user to one or more of the access groups that you created in the previous step.
 5. Click **Invite**.

-If you're looking for more details, see [Inviting users to an account](/docs/account?topic=account-iamuserinv).
+To learn more about the invitation flow and how users can accept invitations, see [Inviting users to an account](/docs/account?topic=account-iamuserinv).

 ## Explore your support options
 {: #account-gs-supportcenter}